Comparison of Discrete Variable and Continuous Variable Quantum Key Distribution Protocols with Phase Noise in the Thermal-Loss Channel: Phase noise in QKD

 \section{Phase noise in QKD}

-{\tilde{\sigma}} We consider a standard model of bosonic phase noise, known also as dephasing, phase-diffusion, or phase-damping; for an excellent review, see \cite{wilde-bosonic}.
+{\tilde{\sigma}} We consider a standard model of bosonic phase noise, known also as dephasing, phase-diffusion, or phase-damping.
 This channel represented by $\theta$ on the right of Fig. \ref{rect} applies rotation by a random angle $\theta$ to the bosonic state according to a classical distribution $f(\theta)$, giving the transformation

 Since $\ah\hc\ah$ is the number operator, a given rotation $\theta$ applies a phase $e^{in\theta}$ to each Fock state $\ket{n}$, equivalently described by the transformation